Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Introduction

 where $m_e$ and $m$ are electron and molecule masses.

-The kinematic viscosity $\nu$ is equivalent to the diffusion constant of the shear diffusion mode $D_s$ (transverse momentum diffusivity), and we will be referring to these properties inter-changibly in this paper depending on the context.
+The same Eq. \eqref{nu0} applies to the minimum of another transport property, thermal diffusivity.
+This is supported by a wide experimental data set \cite{th-dif}.

-Eq. (\ref{nu0}) follows from writing viscosity at the minimum in terms of two UV cutoff parameters, the interatomic separation and Debye vibration period, and subsequently using fundamental relations such as Bohr radius and Rydberg energy setting these UV parameters in condensed matter phases.
+The kinematic viscosity $\nu$ is equivalent to the diffusion constant of the shear diffusion mode $D_s$ (transverse momentum diffusivity), and we will be referring to these properties interchangibly in this paper depending on the context.
+Eq.~(\ref{nu0}) follows from writing viscosity at the minimum in terms of two UV cutoff parameters, the interatomic separation and Debye vibration period, and subsequently using fundamental relations such as Bohr radius and Rydberg energy setting these UV parameters in condensed matter phases.
+For atomic hydrogen where $m$ is given by the proton mass $m_p$, (\ref{nu0}) results in the fundamental minimal kinematic viscosity as